AnonymousAccount4SE/EmpiricalStudy-MCC/README.md

 - Data/ provides the training and test data for reproducing the approaches proposed by Liu et al. and Nguyen et al.

+- ICSE2019/ contains the source code and detailed procedures to reproduce the approaches proposed by Liu et al.

 - ICSE2020/ contains the source code and environment list of reproducing the approaches proposed by Nguyen et al.

 - MCC/ contains the source code for evaluation and data construction.